eosnetworkfoundation/product/api-http/proposals/http-plugin.md

 http-category-address = trace_api,                               # disable
 ````

-The corresponding environment variables to configure the addresses will be something like HTTP_CATEGORY_SERVER_CHAIN_RO, HTTP_CATEGORY_SERVER_NET_RO
+The corresponding environment variables to configure the addresses will be something like `HTTP_CATEGORY_SERVER_CHAIN_RO`, `HTTP_CATEGORY_SERVER_NET_RO`.

-For backward compatibility, the default addresses would be "http-server-address" for all categories that are not explicitly configured.
+For backward compatibility, the default addresses would be "http-server-address" for all categories except `node` that are not explicitly configured.
+For `node` category, it would be available
+for all listened addresses.
+Furthermore, we don't suggest the node category to be user configurable.

-All existing configuration options in the http plugin apply to all handlers for all addresses; this includes the http-threads` option.
+All existing configuration options in the http plugin apply to all handlers for all addresses; this includes the `http-threads` option.
 This means all handlers share the same thread pool.

 ## API registration from other plugins